Skip to main content

 • Or, at the lead level, finding people based on specific criteria such as skills?

-But you can create your own custom search using Boolean parameters
+But you can create your custom search using Boolean parameters

 Want to master advanced custom searches using Booleans?
 Read-on!